-Guidelines for distribution approval for member surveys to be used in scholarly inquiry within the field of academic advising
+Guidelines for distribution approval for soliciting member participation in scholarly inquiry within the field of academic advising

 NACADA encourages member research within the field of academic advising.
 As such NACADA approves all research surveys distributed to association members prior to survey development and distribution.
 The formal approval process for distribution of scholarly inquiry (research) surveys is outlined below.
 Applicants are highly encouraged to apply for consideration at least six months prior to intended survey distribution date.